-Breast augmentation involves the placement of implants to create larger breasts with a pleasing shape.
+Breast augmentation, sometimes called a “boob job” in non-medical settings, is a surgical procedure that endeavors to enhance the breasts’ size, shape, and fullness.
+The procedure involves the placement of implants to create larger breasts with a pleasing shape.
 This highly customized procedure allows women to feel more self-confident and to achieve a more proportionate figure.
 Women who have had breast implants find that clothing fits them better, and they feel more attractive.

 Types of Implants